rainaisntbald/waybar_lyrics/README.md

 ## How do I use it?

-- Install the lyrics.sh script, place it somewhere safe, and `chmod +x lyrics.sh` it
+- Download the lyrics.sh script, place it somewhere safe, and `chmod +x lyrics.sh` it
 - Add something along the lines of the following as a waybar module:
 ```json
 "custom/lyrics": {